 Impacted teeth can become infected, bringing pain and swelling, misaligned wisdom teeth make cleaning awkward, leading to decay, including to adjacent teeth.
-Both risk cysts, bone loss, nerve damage, or periodontal disease.
+Cysts, bone loss, nerve damage, or periodontal disease are further risks.

 A Personal Assessment

-If you have immediate problems with your wisdom teeth, removal is likely to be the solution.
-Whilst removing apparently trouble free teeth may seem odd, this can still make sense looking forward.
+If you have immediate problems with your wisdom teeth, removal may be the solution.
+Even removing apparently trouble free teeth can be best in certain cases, where this is a forward looking solution.

-Your consultant will use x-rays and physical examination, along with their experience, to identify a likely growth path and judge the need for removal.
+Your consultant will use x-rays, physical examination and their experience, to identify a likely growth path and judge the need for removal.

 A tooth may be stuck, or fully impacted, your mouth unable to make room.
 One which has broken through could be growing at an angle, liable to push against nearby teeth and cause damage.

 One factor to bear in mind is that apart from the risk of direct damage, time acts against you.
-As you age, your jawbone gets harder, making teeth more difficult to extract and risking greater damage to the area.
+As you age, your jawbone changes and teeth may be more complex to extract, other medical issues are more likely.